Gerharddc/litterbox/README.md

 - [ ] Expose limited DBus access to allow applications to open URLs.
 - [ ] Make it possible to Xorg apps to running via Wayback integration.
 - [ ] Add Dockerfile templates for more distros.
+- [ ] Release a version that uses Zenity for prompting for users that want a smaller binary.

 ## Contributing